postsharp/Metalama.Documentation/content/conceptual/configuration/packages.md

 # List of NuGet packages

-Metalama is composed of many NuGet packages.
-Some are used only for testing or troubleshooting and will never be included in your public packages.
+Metalama is composed of many NuGet packages, but some are used only for testing or troubleshooting and will never be included in your public packages.

 ## Package list